Balkan Black Box Festival

-Balkan Black Box is the only festival of culture and art in Germany which focusses on Southeastern Europe.
-It was established in 1999, and since then it is organised annually in Berlin.
-For the time of one week Balkan Black Box is presenting films, exhibitions, literature, theatre, music and discussions from and about Southeastern Europe.
+Balkan Black Box is the only festival of culture and art in Germany which focuses on Southeastern Europe.
+Between 2001 and 2008, the festival was held annually in Berlin, before being discontinued in 2009 due to declining interest and lack of funding.
+Over the course of one week, the festival presents films, exhibitions, literature, theatre, music and discussions from and about Southeastern Europe.

 Concept

-The festival aims at the presentation of culture and art of the post-socialist countries of the Balkans.
+The festival aims to present the culture and art of the post-socialist countries of the Balkans.
 That is especially because these societies are still a "black box" for Western Europe.
 Since the establishment of the festival in 1999 the perception of Southeastern Europe changed significantly.
 For this reason the festival always comes up with new questions and themes that are important in the context of the actual processes in Southeastern Europe.
+As the event organizers state, "balkan black box was a political festival, expressed through arts and culture."
 Because of its specific and unique focus, Balkan Black Box affects the whole of Germany.

 Organisation

 The Festival is organised by an international team of people who are related to Southeastern Europe for biographical and/or professional reasons.
 Due to its open platform character the festival maintains a lot of cooperation with migrant communities and cultural institutions in Berlin as well as organisations in Southeastern Europe.